willyspinner/portfolio/README.md

 ## machine learning

-I am relatively proficient in using Keras with python to prototype applications powered by neural networks, having built a prototype LSTM networks in Gojek, to analyze the sentiment of comments for customer service and Textpert, where I made a POC audio classify depression.
+I am relatively proficient in using Keras with python to prototype applications powered by neural networks, having built a prototype LSTM networks in Gojek, to analyze the sentiment of comments for customer service and Textpert, where I made a POC audio NN to classify depression.

+I am comfortable in using Keras and TFLearn (tensorflow) to use models of Linear Regression, Classification, NNs, RNNs, LSTMs and word2vec.

 ## data engineering